rciam/rciam_probes/README.md

   -s CERTUSE,   --certuse CERTUSE     type of certificate {signing, encryption, all}
   -v VERBOSE,   --verbose VERBOSE     level of verboseness in log messages {debug,info,warning,error,critical}
-  -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path
+  -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path -p PORT,      --port PORT           port the probe will target

 required arguments:
   -H HOSTNAME,  --hostname HOSTNAME   domain name of the service